desyatkoff/hydock/docs/CONFIGURATION.md

 # You don't actually want this, idk why did I add this
 chaos_mode = false

+# Anchor of the dock panel
+dock_position = "bottom"

 # List of application class names that should never appear in the dock
 ignore_applications = [
     "rofi"